The 19 Biggest Upsets in Sporting History

 While the FA Cup always provide us with unforgettable upsets, one of the biggest surprises of all time took place in 2013 as Wigan somehow beat a star-studded Manchester City outfit to lift the famous old cup.
 The Latics - led then by Roberto Martínez - enjoyed a blessed run to the decider, only having to beat one Premier League side (Everton in the quarter-final) along the way.

-Man City had to defeat Chelsea to make the final and the mega-bucks club entered the game as massive 1.4 favourites to win with the best football betting sites.
+Man City had to defeat Chelsea to make the final and the mega-bucks club entered the game as massive -250 favourites to win with sports betting companies.
 Wigan were having none of it though, and a Ben Watson header in injury time landed them, what remains, the only major honour in the club’s history.

 18. Robin Soderling topples Rafael Nadal at the 2009 French Open